 Visit the monumental shrine of Imam Reza, explore ancient Tus and Tomb of Ferdowsi, visit the ancient windmills of Nashtifan or the Safron fields of Torbat-e Heydariyeh.
 Explore our Northeastern Iran Extension Tour!

-Summary: When to Visit Iran Based on Your Travel Style
+Summary: Best Months to Visit Iran Based on Your Travel Style

-No matter what kind of traveler you are—whether you’re drawn to ancient cities, soaring mountains, island escapes, or lush forests—Iran has a season that suits your dream adventure.
-Here’s a quick guide to help you plan the perfect time for your journey, matched to your interests and the landscapes that inspire them.
+No matter what kind of traveler you are—whether you’re drawn to ancient cities, soaring mountains, island escapes, or lush forests—there is always a season that feels like the best time to visit Iran for your travel style.
+The guide below helps you choose the ideal time for your journey, matching your interests with the landscapes and experiences that define Iran.

 | Travel Style | Best Time to Visit | Ideal Regions |